 Let’s say your client’s son John is the sole heir named in his will.
 Is John also entitled to the proceeds of his father’s IRA or 401 (k) accounts?
 Not if his sister Jane is named as beneficiary.
 She would receive those funds.

 Mistake #3: Not sharing the estate plans with family

-The will might be clear, but it doesn’t need to come as a surprise to the family.
-Encourage clients to share their plans with their family members, so that when the time comes, everyone knows what’s needed.
+The will might be clear, but it doesn’t need to surprise the family.
+Encourage clients to share their plans with their family members so that everyone knows what’s needed when the time comes.
 It’s a small change that can help alleviate a lot of stress for those involved.

 - Failure to review existing estate plans

 - Not consulting a lawyer in complex cases